Faithful Fortescue: Career

 In 1598 Fortescue's maternal uncle, Sir Arthur Chichester (1563–1625), later created Baron Chichester of Belfast, went to Ireland in command of a regiment of infantry, and took with him Faithful Fortescue.
 In a brief memoir of his uncle (later published by the family's historian Lord Clermont (d.1887)), Faithful Fortescue wrote: "With the first Lord Chichester I had, from coming young from school, my education, and by him the foundation of my advancement and fortune I acquired in Ireland".
 In 1604 Sir Arthur Chichester was appointed Lord Deputy of Ireland, an office which he held until 1616.
 This was the period of the Plantation of Ulster, and Fortescue acquired offices and lands in the north of Ireland.
 In 1606 he received a patent for life of the post of Constable of Carrickfergus Castle, otherwise known as Knockfergus Castle, one of the major fortified places in the north of Ireland.

 A few years later he obtained a grant from the crown comprising an extensive range of territory in County Antrim, which had formerly belonged to the Irish chieftain Rory Oige MacQuillane (Rory Og MacQuillan), which he erected into the "manor of Fortescue".
 A part of this land he sold in 1624; the remainder, together with the property of Dromiskin in County Louth, was handed down to his descendants.
 In the Irish parliament of 1613, there was gerrymandering by the creation of borough and county franchises among the new English and Scottish settlements in Ulster.
-Fortescue was elected to this parliament as member for Charlemont in the county of Armagh; in the subsequent parliaments of 1634 and 1639 he sat in turn as member for Dungannon and the county of Armagh, while his eldest son Chichester succeeded him as representative for Charlemont.
+Fortescue was elected to this parliament as member for Charlemont; in the subsequent parliaments of 1634 and 1639 he sat in turn as member for Dungannon and County Armagh, while his eldest son Chichester succeeded him as representative for Charlemont.

 In 1624 he obtained the command of a company in the army raised in England to serve in the Netherlands under Count Mansfeld; but through the interest of Lord Chichester he was permitted to exchange into a regiment then being enlisted in Cumberland and other northern counties of England for service in Ireland.

 Lord Wentworth, appointed Lord Deputy in July 1633, some months before his arrival in Ireland, commissioned Fortescue to raise a troop of horse, of which he was to have the command.
 The commission brought with it heavy expenditure and a long series of personal differences with Wentworth (later 1st Earl of Strafford).
 His troubles began as soon as Wentworth landed in Ireland, when he immediately dismissed, without any pay, forty of the newly enrolled troopers, to make room for the gentlemen and servants he had brought with him; difficulties about payments followed, then refusals to promote Fortescue and his sons, then scandals about his lordship's visits to a 'noble lady,’ then a personal quarrel.
 The business ended in a letter from Lord Strafford, after he had left Ireland, during his imprisonment in the Tower of London, ordering his steward to discharge Fortescue from the command of his troop.